FyreByrd/Unity3D-Utility-Scripts/README.md

 Credit for some of the scripts goes to some tutorials I found online (e.g. catlikecoding).

 Packages:
-- save_io.unitypackage:  Includes SaveIO.cs, which has methods to save various datatypes in a binary format.
+- save_io.unitypackage: methods to save various datatypes in a binary format.